MTWhyte/mtwhyte.github.io/index.md

-# A test section
+# Murray T. Whyte

-The idea is to use this space to create a decent webpage.
+The idea here is to build a decent webpage.
+I plan on doing this fairly gradually, and I'll see how it goes.